openwisp/openwisp-controller/README.rst

   But don't forget to provide the default fall back values in the "default values" template field (used mainly for validation).

+- The Subnet Division Rule will automatically create a reserved subnet.
+You can use this subnet to provision any additional IP addresses but the rest of the master subnet **should not** be interfered with.
+  Doing so can create conflicts with automatically provisioned IPs.

 Signals
 -------